funpopgen/CaVEMaN/index.md

 ### Download a D compiler

 Then, download a D compiler from either here: [https://github.com/ldc-developers/ldc/releases](https://github.com/ldc-developers/ldc/releases) or here: [http://dlang.org/dmd-linux.html](http://dlang.org/dmd-linux.html) (ldc produces faster software, my experience is that dmd works better on older operating systems).
-Decompress the downloaded file, then edit either the third or fourth line of the makefile in the CaVEMaN folder so that it contains the full path to the relevant compiler, i.e. either:
+Decompress the downloaded file, then edit either the first or second line of the makefile in the CaVEMaN folder so that it contains the full path to the relevant compiler, i.e. either:

-**DMD = /path/to/dmd2/linux/bin64/dmd**
+**DMD := /path/to/dmd2/linux/bin64/dmd**

 or

-**LDC = /path/to/ldc2-1.1.0-beta2-linux-x86_64/bin/ldc2**
+**LDC := /path/to/ldc2-1.1.0-beta2-linux-x86_64/bin/ldc2**

-### Installing, if necessary, gsl v2.1
+### Installing, if necessary, a recent version of the gsl

 First, check if a sufficiently recent version of the gsl is already installed by running: